mvdwetering/huesyncbox/README.md

 ## Installation

 > **Note**
-> The Wifi connection of the Philips Hue Play HDMI Sync Box has to be setup with the official Hue app before it can be added to Home Assistant.
+> Please setup the Philips Hue Play HDMI Syncbox with the Hue App first and make sure it works before setting up this integration.

 ### Home Assistant Community Store (HACS)